Skip to main content

 Reasonable Cause Exception

 If you can show that you had reasonable cause for your tax underpayment, you may avoid the underpayment penalty for the portion of the tax you underpaid.
-The most important factor used by the IRS to determine reasonable cause is whether the taxpayer made a good-faith effort to pay the correct amount of tax.
+The most important factor the IRS uses to determine reasonable cause is whether the taxpayer made a good-faith effort to pay the correct amount of tax.

 The IRS may also take the following factors into account: